 - Using someone else’s driver’s license or ID as your own

 - Allowing someone else to use your driver’s license or ID as their own

 - Having any fake or altered driver’s license or Minnesota ID card

 - Gross Misdemeanors (higher level law violations):

 How can this impact you beyond the violation?

 - When thinking of using, making, or possessing a fake ID, consider how a future employer might view this situation if you get caught.
 It’s likely that they’ll become aware of the matter through a background check.

-- If you order a you are providing your sensitive information to non-law abiding people/companies who could take advantage of you and your identify.
+- If you order a fake ID you are providing your sensitive information to non-law abiding people/companies who could take advantage of you and your identity.

 Theft (Shoplifting, Stealing on the Job, etc.)